 Although she considered herself in "perfect mental health," Jess' unstable mental character (and her genetic disposition for sex and violence, with additional anger issues) was conveyed through her endless and adventurous pursuit of sexual partners every night in bars, after which she would return to her apartment to open her memento box and study B/W crime photos of her father's corpse (with a bullet hole in his forehead), and eventually blackout from extreme alcohol consumption.

 Mills proposed that Mike had drugged Jess with the date rape drug Rohypnol and set her up as the killer.
 He also tried to pin the murders on Mike, claiming the cop had a girlfriend who had OD'd on the stuff.
 Mills drugged Mike's wine glass with Rohypnol, and planted evidence in Mike's place - a pack of Rohypnol and a Yawara (a Japanese martial arts weapon used in the killings, that Jess often practiced with), but Jess figured out the deception and held her gun on Mills.
-He confessed that he had told Jess' father about his promiscuous wife ("I told him she was f--king that hippie scum"), causing Jess' enraged father to kill her.
+He confessed what had really happened in the past - he had told Jess' father about his promiscuous wife ("I told him she was f--king that hippie scum"), causing Jess' enraged father to kill her.

 Mills branded Mike's hand with his cigarette, and then admitted that he had actually "killed them all" (all of Jess' lovers, and both of her parents).
 He told Jess that she was like her mother: "You have her disease.
 I've tried to cure you."
 Mills had killed Jess' mother, out of jealous love ("she was ruining my life...I loved her.
 I couldn't let her keep doing those things").